Chemical Converter

 # Convert a SMILES to YAML

-chemrof from-smiles "CCO"
+chemrof convert "CCO"

 # Multiple molecules, JSON output

-chemrof from-smiles "CCO" "c1ccccc1" "[Ca+2]" --format json
+chemrof convert "CCO" "c1ccccc1" "[Ca+2]" --format json

 # OWL output (OWL Functional Syntax)

-chemrof from-smiles "CCO" "[Ca+2]" --format owl
+chemrof convert "CCO" "[Ca+2]" --format owl

 # Pull names from PubChem

-chemrof from-smiles "CCO" --enrichers pubchem
+chemrof convert "CCO" --enrichers pubchem

 What it produces